ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'conf_filter', encoded as a CBOR array and with CBOR abbreviation defined in {{groupcomm-parameters}}.
 Each element of the array specifies one requested configuration parameter or status parameter of the current group configuration (see {{config-repr}}).

-When CoRAL is used, the request payload includes one element for each requested configuration parameter or status parameter of the current group configuration (see {{config-repr}}).
-All the specified elements have no value.
+When CoRAL is used, the request payload includes one link element for each requested configuration parameter or status parameter of the current group configuration (see {{config-repr}}).
+All the specified link elements have no value.

 The Group Manager MUST perform the same authorization checks defined for the processing of a GET request to a group-configuration resource in {{configuration-resource-get}}.
 That is, the Group Manager MUST verify that the Administrator has been granted a "Read" permission applicable to the targeted group-configuration resource.